AlexPoone/universal_best_practices/README.md

 ### Comments and documentation
 4. Line comment style: At least four spaces in front, format: `    // 20xx.xx.xx - Name - What has been changed`
 5. **API Testing**: NEVER use ~~curl~~ or ~~Postman~~ (obsolete tools), for [many obvious reasons, security and "Don't Repeat Yourself" just being two of them](https://peciel.com/blog/2024/10/01/why-you-should-never-ever-use-postman).
 ALWAYS use an OpenAPI generator from function comments.
-6. Push Notifications: Explain what \*push\* notifications mean in the first place, as opposed to \*pull\* notifications.
-I have found that most people are confused by this distinction.
-Push notifications are ephemeral and should not be stored on servers, except for those that need to be resent due to an error.
-Instead, you should synchronize new notifications with old ones in local mobile storage.
-ALWAYS use a wrapper to encapsulate methods so that you can test them (both manually and automatically) before CI/CD.

 ### Error handling
-7. **[RFC 9457](https://datatracker.ietf.org/doc/rfc9457/)**: Use the standard, troubleshoot-able format for all HTTP responses.
+6. **[RFC 9457](https://datatracker.ietf.org/doc/rfc9457/)**: Use the standard, troubleshoot-able format for all HTTP responses.
 The more verbose the better, but without the compromise of security:
 ```python3
 from flask import make_response